CaelanBorowiec/gcalendar-editor-only/README.md

 ## Grant permissions & test
 It is necessary to manually run the script once in order to grant permissions.

-* From the script editor, click Run -> Run Function -> getCalendarGuests.
+* From the script editor, click Run -> Run Function -> processCalendars.
 * A popup should open asking you to grant permissions.
 Make sure to select the Google account that owns the calendar and the script if offered multiple.
 * Done!
 You can View -> Logs to make sure your calendar guests were processed.